 The company, Xterra Solutions, had hired Praharsh Chandra Sai Venkata Anisetty as a Business System Analyst.
 His employment was subject to approval from USCIS.
-The Immigration department turned down Anisetty's plea filed on his behalf by the tech firm.
+The Immigration department turned down Anisetty’s plea filed by the tech firm on his behalf.

 However, newly released U.S. government data suggests Xterra with a dozen full-time workers, according to the suit who is not a heavy user of the H-1B program, having applying for only one application for the Visa in 2018, which appears to have been the rejected one for Anisetty, and another one in 2017, which was approved.

 Though Xterra was founded in 2009, the government data shows no H-1B applications by the company before 2017.
-In contrast, major outsourcing companies such as Cognizant and Tata each received about 500 H-1B Visas in 2018, according to the data.
+In contrast, according to the data, major outsourcing companies such as Cognizant and Tata each received about 500 H-1B Visas in 2018.